rahulgupta2018/ai-code-review-multi-agent/docs/google_agdk_implementation_plan.md

 - **Output format validation** to ensure dashboard compatibility and report quality across all formats

 ### **Developer Experience**
-- **Comprehensive documentation** and examples for memory system usage and AGDK integration across all agents
+- **Comprehensive documentation** and examples for memory system usage and GADK integration across all agents
 - **Robust development tooling** to support productive development workflows for multi-agent scenarios
 - **Clear migration path** from legacy systems with feature flag strategy for incremental agent rollout
 - **Dashboard integration guides** for consuming structured JSON outputs and building custom visualizations

 ---

-_This enhanced plan integrates the comprehensive foundational architecture from the original implementation while leveraging AGDK's unique capabilities for agent orchestration and observability.
+_This enhanced plan integrates the comprehensive foundational architecture from the original implementation while leveraging GADK's unique capabilities for agent orchestration and observability.
 The memory-first approach ensures intelligent, learning-capable agents across all 6 specialized domains from the start, while the enhanced phases provide production-ready infrastructure and developer experience for the complete agent ecosystem._